 Below investment-grade securities may be more susceptible to real or perceived adverse economic and competitive industry conditions than higher-grade securities.
 Yields on below investment-grade securities will fluctuate.
-If the issuer of below investment-grade securities defaults, a Fund may incur additional expenses to seek recovery.
+When a Fund makes an investment, the Fund may incur costs, such as transactional or legal expenses, associated with the investment.
+With respect to investments in distressed instruments, including some below investment grade fixed-income securities, a Fund may be more likely to incur additional expenses.
+For example, if the issuer of below investment-grade securities defaults, a Fund may incur additional expenses to seek recovery.

 The secondary markets in which below investment-grade securities are traded may be less liquid than the market for higher-grade securities.
-A lack of liquidity in the secondary trading markets could adversely affect the price at which a Fund could sell a particular below investment-grade security when necessary to meet liquidity needs or in response to a specific economic event, such as a deterioration in the creditworthiness of the issuer, and could adversely affect and cause large fluctuations in the net asset value ("NAV") of a Fund's shares.
+A lack of liquidity in the secondary trading markets could adversely affect the price at which a Fund could sell a particular below investmentgrade security when necessary to meet liquidity needs or in response to a specific economic event, such as a deterioration in the creditworthiness of the issuer, and could adversely affect and cause large fluctuations in the net asset value ("NAV") of a Fund's shares.
 Adverse publicity and investor perceptions may decrease the values and liquidity of high yield securities generally.